springernature/frontend-playbook/security/README.md

 # Security

-This document is intended to provide frontend developers with a basic primer in security issues related to  client-side technologies, and technologies that render and serve client-side code.
+This document intends to provide frontend developers with a basic primer in security issues; relating both to client-side technologies, and technologies that render and serve client-side code.

 ## Risk